 Under existing departmental by-laws, and by tradition, the Department Meeting sets policy and makes decisions in the most significant areas of the life of the department.
 (Certain decision-making powers are vested, by departmental by-laws or by university-wide regulations, in the Department Chair or in specific committees; the Department Meeting may act in an advisory capacity in those instances, but it does not then actually make decisions.)

 In addition to the caucuses and the Department Meeting, the department is structured with several "officers" and a number of both standing and ad hoc committees.
 The officers of the department have formal status and, among other things, serve to connect the department to other parts of the University.
 Foremost among these officers is the Department Chair, who handles the departmental budget and a variety of other administrative tasks, and who connects the department to the Dean of the College of Social and Behavioral Sciences.
-The Associate Chair works with the chair on these tasks, providing support and assistance.

 The Department of Anthropology tries to keep the number of its standing committees to a minimum, in order to simplify the administrative process.
 The four major committees are the Personnel Committee, the Graduate Studies Committee, The Undergraduate Studies Committee, and the Curriculum Committee.